marcriehm/kubernetes-research/README.md

 Version 1.14 of the api may be found here: https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.14/ .

-Authorization is based on: the user/groups; the namespace; the Object type (e.g. Pod, Deployment, Secret, ...) and the action/verb (HTTP method).
+Authorization is based on: the user/groups; the namespace; the Object type (e.g. Pod, Deployment, Secret, ...) and the verb.
 If a user has permission to perform the action on the Object in the namespace, the RESTful call will proceed.
 Otherwise it will fail.

 The RBAC mechanism Kubernetes uses employs four Object types: ClusterRoles, Roles, ClusterRoleBindings, and RoleBindings.
 The Cluster* Objects are cluster-wide while the Role and RoleBinding objects are namespace-specific.